myoung8223/LAN-Media-Streaming/README.md

 ## Quick start

-1. **Receiver** — build and install `android-receiver/` on your Android panel (Android 8.0 / API 26+), open it, and note the name it shows (e.g.
+1. **Receiver** — pick one:
+   - *Android:* build and install `android-receiver/` on your panel (Android 8.0 / API 26+), open it, and note the name it shows (e.g. `Rcvr-482`).
-   `Rcvr-482`).
 Optionally set a password.
-For a hands-free wall panel, tap the **appear on top** button once to allow the live view to pop up automatically.
+For a hands-free wall panel, tap the **appear on top** button once so the live view can pop up automatically.
+   - *Linux:* build `linux-receiver/` on any x86-64 Linux PC (one `apt` line plus `make`; see its README), run the settings app to set the name/password, and optionally add it to your desktop's autostart.
+It appears to the sender exactly like any other receiver.
 2. **Sender** — build `windows-sender/` (or run a published build), place the required FFmpeg 7.1 shared DLLs next to the executable (see that folder's README), enter the receiver's name or IP and the matching password, set your